When folks are quiet at work, that doesn’t mean they have don’t have effective employee feedback to share.

 I’m embarrassed thinking back on what was probably viewed as avoidant, disengaged behavior.
 It’s not that I didn’t want to be honest — I just didn’t know how.

 Little did I know that, on the other end as a manager, it’s possible to create a work environment where introverts like me can feel comfortable giving their feedback.
-Having studied this issue and gathered insights from thousands of employees we work with through Know Your Company, I now know how to build a workplace where quieter employees feel comfortable speaking up.
+Having studied this issue and gathered insights from thousands of employees we work with through Know Your Team, I now know how to build a workplace where quieter employees feel comfortable speaking up.

 Here are 11 things you can do and say today to encourage even your most introverted employee to be more forthcoming with you…

 1. Set up a time to talk in advance.

 My former boss used to walk up to an employee’s desk and ask her, “How are things going?” or “Wanna go grab coffee in like 10 minutes and have a quick one-on-one?”
 While these seem like positive, well-intentioned gestures on the surface, I remember these “surprise” requests for feedback feeling abrupt and off-putting to me as an employee.
 As introverts, we prefer having time to reflect, process, and prepare what we might want to share.
 So asking for feedback on-the-spot without a heads up doesn’t jive.
 Instead, set up time to ask for feedback in advance.
 For example you might say: “Hey ____, I would love an opportunity to grab some time with you, and simply listen to what you think could be better in the company.
 Do you have any time later this week or next?”

 2. Be clear on the “why.”